Reitumetse24/Work-readiness-portfolio/README.md

 ## 1. 💬 Business Communication

-### Overview
 This section highlights my understanding and application of effective business communication in professional settings.
 Strong communication skills are essential for teamwork, leadership, and maintaining productive workplace relationships.

 ### Key Learning Outcomes
 - Understanding the principles of professional written and verbal communication